How to Develop a HIPAA-Compliant Telemedicine Platform

 Regular Self-Audits

 One of our latest projects is a cross-platform telehealth solution for Android and iOS, securely connecting patients and families with caregivers and physicians regardless of their physical location.
-The platform is packed with an extensive toolset enabling patients and doctors hold remote consultations, schedule appointments, and much more.
+The platform is packed with an extensive toolset enabling patients and doctors to hold remote consultations, schedule appointments, and much more.

 Conclusion